Tanmay170/Task-whether-App/README.md

 # Task-whether-App
-This file contain HTML and CSS which shows you temperature and whether of a city
+This file contain HTML,CSS(internal) and Javascript which shows you temperature and whether of a city.